Steam player trend data for AI assistants

 get_trends

-Chart the full concurrent player history for any Steam game by display name - see the launch spike, post-launch retention curve, and whether a title holds its playerbase or bleeds out.
+Chart concurrent player history for any Steam game by display name.
+See the launch spike, post-launch retention curve, and whether a title holds players or bleeds out.

 get_trends(keyword='Counter-Strike 2', source='steam', data_mode='weekly')